invider/rebasic.mix/README.md

 ## Welcome Back to Basic

-_ReBasic Web Edition_ is a web-based shell for _ReBasic, a simple and interactive retro-dialect of BASIC.
+_ReBasic Web Edition_ is a web-based shell for _ReBasic_, a simple and interactive retro-dialect of BASIC.

 _ReBasic_ stands for _Return to BASICs_ or _Retro BASIC_ or maybe _Reimplemented BASIC_.
 We are not quite sure yet...

-_ReBasic_ tries to preserve interactivity and simplicity of BASIC on the old 8-bit era microcomputers.
+_ReBasic_ tries to preserve the interactivity and simplicity of BASIC on the old 8-bit era microcomputers.
-There are line numbers, clutterless interactive mode and a minimalistic environment.
+There are line numbers, clutterless interactive mode, and a minimalistic environment.
 And we believe, these are crucial for beginners to grok the programming.

 This project contains only a web shell and related functions and utilities.